 - In Crank, the main character is given a drug that stops his adrenaline from flowing.
 This could work.
 Two problems: in Real Life, he would have died within seconds (this would have left the movie about the length of a film trailer).
 Also, fear is the most effective way to produce adrenaline.

 - Godzilla is a prime example of this trope.
 It's best not to think too hard about how a giant radioactive dinosaur, giant butterfly, or half-plant half-Godzilla hybrid is able to exist.
-Just invoke the Rule Of Cool, a bit of Techno Babble, and perhaps the Anthropic Principle (you can't have Godzilla films without Godzilla) and be done with it.
+Just invoke the Rule of Cool, a bit of Techno Babble, and perhaps the Anthropic Principle (you can't have Godzilla films without Godzilla) and be done with it.

 - The 'farm humans for energy' backstory from The Matrix makes less than no sense.
 One much better solution for the machines would be to simply burn the humans and whatever they were feeding humans with.
+Humans were originally supposed to be organic computer hardware for the machines, which is at least somewhat plausible.
+However, the Wachowski Brothers were told to change that since the execs were worried people wouldn't understand it.

 - A black & white horror movie called Monster on the Campus has the protagonist inject himself with a Coelacanth's blood in order to become a caveman.
-It's the "evolution" take on Jekyll and Hyde.
+It's the "evolution" take on Jekyll & Hyde.

 - The Species movies, especially the second one.
 A film about the difficulties Natasha Henstridge has getting laid...